Vicinity Vision Transformer: Our Method

 \subsection{Vicinity Attention Block}

-The theoretical computational complexity of Vicinity Attention is $O(N(4d)^2)$.
-To achieve a linear computational complexity, the sequence length $N$ should be much larger than the feature dimension $d$.
-To ensure the computational cost is close to linear, we redesign the structure of multi-head self-attention (MSA) module to reduce the feature dimension without hindering the performance.
+Compared to vanilla attention, the complexity of linear attention grows linearly with sequence length but quadratically with respect to feature embedding size.
+Thus, the computational bottleneck of linear attention is shifted from the input resolution to feature dimension, whilst it is not considered by existing linear vision transformers\cite{lu2021soft,tang2022quadtree,shen2021efficient}.
+This issue is amplified in Vicinity Attention as our theoretical computational complexity is $O(N(4d)^2)$.
+To achieve a better computational efficiency in linear attention, we redesign the structure of the multi-head self-attention (MSA) module to reduce the feature dimension without hindering the performance.